fredoliveira-ce/rabobank-assignment/README.md

 http://localhost:8080/swagger-ui.html

 ## Instructions
-<i class="fab fa-exclamation-triangle fa-fw" style="color:rgb(252,109,38); font-size:.85em" aria-hidden="true"></i>
-The user service would be implemented in other service, so there is an initial load in mongo-init/init.js.
+> The user service would be implemented in other service, so there is an initial load in mongo-init/init.js.
 Check it out!

  1- Request a token
 ```shell script